Lil' Kim: 2017–present: Girls Cruise and 9

-In February 2017, Lil' Kim announced via her Instagram account and an interview that she is working on a new album set to be released in 2019.
-Lil' Kim was featured on the song "Lovin You for Life" from the album The King & I, by singer Faith Evans, which was released on May 19, 2017.
+In February 2017, Lil' Kim announced via her Instagram and an interview that she was working on a new album.
+Singer Faith Evans featured her on the song "Lovin You for Life" on the album The King & I, released on May 19, 2017.
 That same month, Lil' Kim along with Eve and Trina was featured on the remix of "I'm Better" by Missy Elliott.
-In November, Lil' Kim released a promotional single "Took Us a Break", and was featured on the song "Wake Me Up" by rapper Remy Ma.
-In March 2018, Lil' Kim released another promotional single "Spicy" featured rapper Fabolous.
+In November, Lil' Kim released a promotional single "Took Us a Break“, and was featured on the song "Wake Me Up" by rapper Remy Ma.
+In March 2018, Lil' Kim released another promotional single, "Spicy“, featuring rapper Fabolous.

-On July 11, 2018, Lil' Kim released the single "Nasty One" which was anticipated to be a single from her highly anticipated album (the track would later go on to not be included).
-That same day during an interview with Billboard, Lil' Kim revealed that her upcoming album would be released in November 2018.
+On July 11, 2018, Lil' Kim released the single "Nasty One" from her highly anticipated album, but ultimately the track was not included on the album.
+That same day during an interview with Billboard, she said the album would be released in November of that year.
 A remix for the single was released on October 26, 2018, and featured Kranium, HoodCelebrityy, and Stefflon Don.